motoq/eom/README.md

 the data with appropriate formatting while optionally returning the handle to the figure along with the raw data.
 For example, the range as a function of time between two orbits can be generated and displayed in a 2D plot.
-Likewise, relative orbits can be output in an RTC coordinates for a 3D plot.
+Likewise, relative orbits can be output in RTC coordinates for a 3D plot.

-The IAU 2000A and IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
+The IAU IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
 In addition to the GCRF and ITRF reference frames, internal support for TEME (true equator, mean equinox, GMST 1980) exists.
 This ECI reference frame is included for use with